swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 > If you have modified a line of code within a block of code you have just run,
 > there is no need to reselct the section and `Run`, you can use the next button
 > along, `Re-run the previous region`.
 This will run the previous code block
-> inculding the modifications you have made.
+> including the modifications you have made.
 {: .callout}

 ## Introduction to R